Family Trust Deed

-It’s not always a good idea to give a significant gift, such as ownership of your home, or a large sum of money, outright to your adult children, or your grandchildren.
-What if something happens to you in the future, that means you need access to that money?
+It’s not always a good idea to give a significant gift, such as ownership of your home, or a generous sum of money, outright to your adult children, or your grandchildren.
+What if something happens to you in the future, which means you need access to that money?
 What if, having signed your house over to your kids, problems in their life such as debt or divorce put your home under threat?

-A Family Trust Deed provides the flexibility, control and protection that you need, to give significant gifts in your lifetime with complete peace of mind.
+A Family Trust Deed provides the flexibility, control, and protection that you need, to give significant gifts in your lifetime with complete peace of mind.

 Here are some examples of how a Family Trust Deed can be a real advantage for you and your family: -

 - It can shield the family’s assets from the consequences of your adult child getting divorced.
 The assets in the Family Trust would be out of the reach of the divorce court when making a financial settlement.

 - It can keep the family’s assets out of the reach of creditors or the insolvency service if your adult child gets into financial difficulties.

 - If you have family member who is disabled, you can use a Family Trust to give them assets whilst making sure they have all the support they need in managing their money, and you can ensure that their gift isn't swallowed up by the local authority to pay for their care.